SpeedPro: Inspiring Bright Young Minds To Pursue Creative CareersMAY 11, 2017| SpeedPro

 “Never stop learning, because life never stops teaching.”
 That inspirational quote applies to Mark Simmons, one of the newest SpeedPro franchise owners.
 Mark joined the nation’s leading printing and graphics franchise after spending more than 30 years in retail executive management, learning the ropes and learning how to deal with the ups and downs.

 Mark learned the value of relationships early in his career and it factors into his early success as a relatively new SpeedPro studio owner.
 The studio in Apex, NC, a blossoming business and homeowner suburb of Raleigh, opened its doors in July 2016.
 Mark is capitalizing on the network he built during his career to leverage new connections and business.
-That includes substantial work with American Airlines, Leith VW of Cary, Leith Automotive Group, Coca-Cola, and premier homebuilder Royal Oaks Homes.
+That includes substantial work with American Airlines, Leith VW of Cary, Leith Automotive Group, Coca-Cola, and premier homebuilder Royal Oaks Homes (now Mattamy Homes).

 One of Simmons toughest professional lessons came during The Great Recession when he oversaw chapter 11 bankruptcy proceedings at a national retailer.
 Mark had to deliver unwelcome news about job cuts to a countless number of employees.
 While there is no joy out of being the bearer of a major life change, the process reinforced Mark’s values of compassion and relationship building.